 Create New Category ×

-Letter Code WAV NOTE: Only color prop are editable for perman categories.
+Letter Code WAV NOTE: Only color properties are editable for permanent categories.

-Type Audio 💽
+Туре Audio

+Description

-Description CBSI/WICKS Default WAV Category
+CBSI/WICKS Default V /AV Category

+-1

 Colors Color Test Text Color Background Color

 )K Cancel

+Colors Color Test

 Exclude Categories are used with Simian's HTML Page generator, Stream Encoding data generator, and Metadata generator.
 Each custom category you create, along with the default Audio category will be shown on this list.
 Checking one of the categories will prevent that category of events from being added to the HTML, Stream Encoding, and Metadata being generated (when the specific output type has its Use Exclude Categories option enabled).